Modern Mindful Therapy

 PTSD can be very distressing and difficult for the person suffering from it and for those around them.
 Learning about the symptoms of PTSD can help you recognise the problem.
 Learning about the mechanisms in the brain that produce PTSD symptoms will help you understand the problem and be less fearful of it and feeling more in control.
 I can help you rebuild the neural pathways disrupted by trauma and reduce the symptoms so that you can return to a normal way of life once more.
 You do not need to continue suffering with these symptoms alone.
 After therapy your trauma will be gone.

 Elliot Rose is a psychotherapist who uses a number of different therapeutic approaches to help people feel better and become the best that they can be.
-Elliot has spent many years helping people through the NHS and now teaches psychotherapy full-time at the University of Reading.
+Elliot has spent many years helping people through the NHS and now teaches psychotherapy full-time at the Buckinghamshire New University.

-Elliot currently trains therapists for the N.H.S., armed forces and students heading towards independent practice.
+Elliot currently provides BABCP Accredited training for students heading towards independent practice in Cognitive Behavioural Therapy.
 Elliot also provides supervision and welcomes enquiries from existing therapists to help them with their practice.

 Copyright 2018, Elliot Rose Therapy - Disclaimer